What is a constructive dismissal?

 You should consult with an experienced employment lawyer as soon as the changes to your job occur.
 The law provides you with a reasonable period of time after those changes occur to make your case.
 Otherwise, you can be deemed as having “condoned” the changes, which basically means you accepted them by virtue of your inaction.

 In addition, the key issue in most cases of a potential constructive dismissal is whether you should leave your job.
 This mostly depends on the strength of your potential claim.
-Only a lawyer with plenty of experience in this area can quickly see the nuances of the situation and provide the proper strategic advice.
+A lawyer with experience in this area can quickly see the nuances of the situation and provide the proper strategic advice.

-Whitten & Lublin Employment & Labour Lawyers have handled countless constructive dismissal matters and are renowned for their expertise and results.
+Whitten & Lublin Employment & Labour Lawyers routinely handle constructive dismissal matters.
 If you find yourself in a situation where you feel that you may need advice concerning a constructive dismissal, don’t settle for less.
 Contact Whitten & Lublin’s constructive dismissal lawyers for a legal consultation online or by phone.